(e.g., TENNIS ELBOW & GOLFER'S ELBOW)

-- Incorrect technique and over-training, such as excessive wrist action, uneven strokes, poor contact with ball, and problems with balance and follow-through.
+- Incorrect technique and overtraining, such as excessive wrist action, uneven strokes, poor contact with the ball, and problems with balance and follow-through

 This stands for rest, ice, compression, and elevation.